 Sensoril is also another standardized version of Ashwagandha.
 It differs from KSM-66 in one key area – Sensoril uses both the root and the leaves to create an extract containing 10% Withanolides.
 This makes Sensoril the most potent form of Ashwagandha on the market.
 Sensoril is unique because it breaks the tradition of only using the roots.

 Ashwagandha, KSM-66, and Sensoril will produce different effects depending on the individual.
-With regular Ashwagandha powder, you are consuming the plant in the raw.
+With regular Ashwagandha powder or tincture, you are consuming the plant in the raw.
 You are not guaranteed a specific amount of Withanolides so the effects will not be as strong or potent.
+This is however it is traditionally prepared so there is something to say for that.
 If you require potent and acute effects, you need an extract.
 When using an extract like KSM-66 or Sensoril you are consuming an extracted form of the plant.
 In other words, effects will be much more pronounced.
 KSM-66 will generally be more energizing while the Sensoril is definitely more sedating and geared towards calming down anxiety levels.